dylinstoen/Frogger-Using-Unitys-New-Input-System/README.md

 # Tutorial

+## Description: Convert the code from the Frogger Tutorial found by clicking this [Youtube Link](https://www.youtube.com/watch?v=GxlxZ5q__Tc&t=8333s).
+Tutorial uses Unity's standard input system but I made a version that converts it to use Unity's new input system

 ## Bare Minimum Tutorial Setup

 Drag and Drop all of the files inside the "Bare Minimum Setup" folder for a bare minimum version, include these files in your project: